RISE-Remote-Intranet-School-Environment/RISE-syllabus_old/README.md

 ## **Introduction**

-As part of the software architecture course, we were asked to develop a mobile application, to help students and teachers connect to their school plateform and access their courses as well as their schedule.
+As part of the software architecture course, we were asked to continue the development of the syllabus micro-service started by students last year.
-The software was developped with the MVC pattern in mind, and is actually in an "Open-Box" extensibility state.
 We used the "agile" method and divided our project in different sprints.

 ## 1. User stories

 ###  1.1.
 Sprint 1
-- As a user, I want to access my workspace in order to see the courses.
+- As a user, I want to be able to see the documents related to a course.
+- As a user, I want to be able to add documents into my basket to order later.
+- As a user, I want to be able to access my basket.
+- As a user, I want to be able to delete elements from my basket.
-- As a user, I want to access a course in order to see its details.
+- As a user, I want to be able to order all the elements in my basket.
-- As a user, I want to access a an activity of a course in order to have more information.
+- As a user, I want to be able to add new documents to a course.

 ###  1.2.
 Sprint 2